ministryofjustice/security-guidance/docs/minimum-user-clearance-requirements-guide.md

 Please contact the Cyber Assistance Team and refer to the [Vetting Policy](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/) for further information.

+## Checking someone's clearance status

+To check someone's clearance status, collect the following information:

+-   Their firstname.
+-   Their lastname.
+-   Their date of birth.

+Send this information to the MOJ Group Security Team, by emailing: [mojgroupsecurity@justice.gov.uk](mailto:mojgroupsecurity@justice.gov.uk).
+The team will check with the Cluster, to determine the individual's clearance status, if any.
+If you are authorised to receive the answer, the team will reply to you with the answer.

 ## Contact details

 Contact the Cyber Assistance Team for advice - [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)